Lupinus polyphyllus (Large-leaved Lupine)

 Where to buy native seed and plants ↓

-Photo by K. Chayka taken in Aitkin County.
-Photos courtesy Peter M. Dziuk taken in Aitkin and St. Louis counties.
+Photo by K. Chayka taken in Aitkin and Lake counties.
+Photos by Peter M. Dziuk taken in Aitkin and St. Louis counties and in a private garden in Anoka County..

 Have you seen this plant in Minnesota, or have any other comments about it?